-You can certainly do a high altitude trek in Nepal during May.
-This is a better time to do a high altitude trek than during February or March.
+You can undoubtedly do a high-altitude trek in Nepal during May.
+This is a better time to do a high-altitude trek than February or March.
 We do receive some precipitation for a few days every month.
 We receive more massive snowfalls during February and March rather than in the middle of May.

 Dangers/Inconveniences of trekking in Nepal during May